camelya58/spring-security/README.md

 - doesn't contain confidentional information like password, ect.;
 - contain such information which allows to authenticate the user.

+We can create own class to generate a token with necessary claims or to use a TokenStore from a package org.springframework.security.oauth2.provider.token.

+***You can see the JWT authorization with own jwt token generation in a project - [spring-security-jwt](https://github.com/camelya58/spring-security/tree/master/spring-security-jwt).***

 # Authorization between services

 ## 5 basic concepts: